Pia Arke: Career

 In the late 1980s, Arke began to exhibit her paintings.
 In 1988, Arke developed her own life-size pin-hole camera (camera obscura) which she hand-built using pine and plywood, to photograph the landscapes of Greenland that she had known as a child.
 The final results were displayed in her exhibition Imaginary Homelands in 1990.
 The structure had a little entry-way where the artist would climb in and attach a sheet of film along the back wall.
 Light from the outside would then stream in through a little hole at the opposite end of the enclosure.
 The artist would often take advantage of the slow exposure process, (fifteen to thirty minutes) by staying in the box to manipulate the process through the use of her own body which would cast a visible shadow on the finished image.

 In his Editors' introduction to Pia Arke.
 Arctic Hysteria 1997, Iben Mondrup portrays how her exhibition was provocatively called "Arctic hysteria", given the controversial irrationality that was said to affect Indigenous women.
 Her exhibitions and accompanying explanations encouraged Denmark to re-examine the colonial history of Greenland.
 While a number of exhibitions were held throughout her lifetime, the first important exhibition of her work in Denmark did not take place until after her death with Tupilakosaurus (2010).Tupilakosaurus consists of over 70 photographs, paintings, videos, installations and reports.

 Arke's art and photographs re-examine the history of Denmark's repressive colonization in Greenland.
 As an outcome, Pia is now recognized as one of the Nordic region's most important postcolonial critics and players as a result of the artistic research which she practiced for two decades.

 Legacy

 In May 2007, Pia Arke died from cancer at 48 years of age.
-Her books have been re-issued and a film and exhibition was created in 2010 at the National Museum of Denmark.
+Her books have been re-issued and a film and exhibition were created in 2010 at the National Museum of Denmark.
 Her "Ethno-Aesthetics" (1995) and "Stories from Scoresbysund" (2003) were made available in English, Danish and Greenlandic.
 The exhibition was then moved to Sweden and Greenland.